badmrfrosty/OpenSMTPD-book/src/chapters/2000_Getting_started.md

 ## Preliminaries
 Unlike other software that can put you in a world of stress, OpenSMTPD tries to bring a little bit of peace and harmony in your life as a postmaster.
-It is straighforward and this whole adventure will be as pleasing as a journey at the park.
+It is straightforward and this whole adventure will be as pleasing as a journey at the park.

 Oh,
 and as far as preliminaries are concerned,